soluhealth/emmtyper/README.md

 The codebase for `emmtyper` was primarly written by Andre Tan as part of his Master's Degree in Bioinformatics.
 Torsten Seemann, Deborah Williamson, and Anders Gon&ccedil;alves da Silva provided supervision and assistance.

-Hannah Frost contributed with EMM clustering by suggesting we incorporate it in to the code, and providing the necessary information to do so.
+Hannah Frost contributed with EMM clustering by suggesting we incorporate it in to the code, and providing the necessary information to do so and test it.

-Jake Lacey has provided assistance in validationg `emmtyper`.
+Jake Lacey, Liam Mcintyre, and Mark Davies provided assistance in validating `emmtyper`.

 ## Maintainer